WangLabPKU/WangLabPKU.github.io/index.md

 layout: home
 ---

 > Engineering uses science and math to solve real world problems.
 Cellular and Molecular Engineering uses the principles of engineering and life sciences to manipulate and understand biologic processes at cellular or molecular levels.
 Cells were discovered by Robert Hooke in 1665.
 Proteins were discovered by Antoine Fourcroy in 1789.
 Nucleic acids were discovered by Friedrich Miescher in 1868.
-In the 21st century, it is time to use principles we have learned from them to create something new, useful and fun.
+In the 21st century, it is time to use principles we have learned from them to create something new, useful, and fun.

 ### About us